-For drug testing in California for employers and individuals, call National Drug Screening today at 866-843-4545.
+For drug testing in California for employers and individuals, call National Drug Screening today at 866-843-4545 or Order Online.

 Drug Testing and Alcohol Testing in California

-California law does not prohibit employers from conducting drug testing on applicants.
+Current California law does not prohibit employers from conducting drug testing on applicants or employees.
 Employers are generally allowed to drug test applicants on a pre-employment basis, provided that pre-employment drug tests are implemented and conducted in a fair and consistent manner to all applicants who are applying for a position within a specific job class.

 In California, if an employee alleges a work accident, the employer may raise a defense that the injured worker was intoxicated.
 If the employer prevails, the employee takes nothing.
 The employer has a rather high bar to meet though.

-If the judge decides the employee was intoxicated the second issue must be decided, cause.
-It is not enough to show the employee was intoxicated.
-The employer must show that intoxication caused the injury.
-If an employee is intoxicated at work and injured because a box falls on them.
-The intoxication did not cause the injury; rather it was the falling box.
-On the other hand if an employee is intoxicated at work and slips and falls, the intoxication may have caused the fall thus the employee will take nothing.
+If the judge decides the employee was intoxicated the second issue, cause, must be decided.
+It is not enough to show the employee was intoxicated, the employer must show that intoxication caused the injury.
+If an employee is intoxicated at work and injured because a box falls on them, the intoxication did not cause the injury; rather it was the falling box.
+On the other hand, if an employee is intoxicated at work and slips and falls, the intoxication may have caused the fall thus the employee will take nothing.

 California Division of Workers’ Compensation (DWC) monitors the administration of workers’ compensation claims and provides administrative and judicial services to assist in resolving disputes that arise in connection with claims for workers’ compensation benefits.

-An employer that condones or encourages drinking or use of illegal drugs may be estopped from asserting the intoxication defense.
-The supreme court decision in mccarty v wcab (1974) 12 c3d 677, 39 ccc 712 (employer estopped to raise intoxication because it permitted the consumption of alcohol at Christmas party) led many employers to seriously curtail employer-sponsored holiday festivities.
+An employer that condones or encourages drinking or the use of illegal drugs may be estopped from asserting the intoxication defense.
+The Supreme Court decision in McCarty v WCAB (1974) 12 c3d 677, 39 ccc 712 (employer estopped to raise intoxication because it permitted the consumption of alcohol at Christmas party) led many employers to seriously curtail employer-sponsored holiday festivities.
 Employers that allow employees to drink or use drugs on the job will not prevail.

-Realizing that anyone workers compensation claim could cost tens or hundreds of thousands of dollars, it is clearly a best practice to maintain a drug free workplace in efforts to maintain a safer workplace and reduce the risk of accidents.
+Realizing that anyone’s workers’ compensation claim could cost tens or hundreds of thousands of dollars, it is a best practice to maintain a drug-free workplace to maintain a safer workplace and reduce the risk of accidents.
 If the accident does occur the post-accident drug test is the first step in using the intoxication defense to deny the worker’s compensation claim, the employer must first determine intoxication.
 From there, an employer would consult with the insurance carrier and legal counsel to determine the potential of claim denial and potential challenge from the employee.

-California highway patrol – controlled substances and alcohol testing compliance checklist
+California Highway Patrol, PUC program – controlled substances and alcohol testing compliance checklist